-Paul Leroy Robeson ( ROHB-sən April 9, 1898 – January 23, 1976) was an African-American singer and actor who became involved with the Civil Rights Movement.
+Paul Leroy Robeson ( ROHB-sən April 9, 1898 – January 23, 1976) was an American singer and actor who became involved with the Civil Rights Movement.
 At Rutgers University, he was an outstanding football player, then had an international career in singing, as well as acting in theater and movies.
 He became politically involved in response to the Spanish Civil War, fascism, and social injustices.
 His advocacy of anti-imperialism, affiliation with communism, and criticism of the United States government caused him to be blacklisted during the McCarthy era.
 Ill health forced him into retirement from his career.
 He remained until his death an advocate of the political stances he took.

 Robeson won an academic scholarship to Rutgers University, where he became a football All-American and the class valedictorian.
 He received his LL.B. from Columbia Law School, while playing in the National Football League (NFL).
 At Columbia, he sang and acted in off-campus productions; and, after graduating, he became a participant in the Harlem Renaissance with performances in The Emperor Jones and All God's Chillun Got Wings.
 Robeson initiated his international artistic résumé with a theatrical role in Great Britain, settling in London for the next several years with his wife Essie.